xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 dispatchable object without loader *trampoline* code is as follows:
 - layers that wrap dispatchable objects
 - layers which add extensions that create dispatchable objects
-- layers which insert extra Vulkan commands in the stream of commands they intercept from the application
+- layers which insert extra Vulkan funnctions in the stream of functions they intercept from the application
 - ICDs which add extensions that create dispatchable objects